Solvency Ratio

 What is 1.5 solvency ratio?

-A solvency ratio of 1.5 means that a company's total assets are 1.5 times its total liabilities.
-This indicates that the company has sufficient assets to cover its debts and obligations.
+A solvency ratio of 1.5 means a company’s total assets are 1.5 times its total liabilities.
+This signifies that the company has sufficient assets to cover its debts and demonstrates financial stability and the capacity to handle long-term obligations effectively.

 Is a 2.5 solvency ratio good?